What is stevia anyways?

 But it can be pretty tricky measuring something so strong.

 I soon found out when I bought my first container of stevia extract–it came with a teeny plastic scoop in the container (it was kind of hidden in the white powder) and it served its purpose well for a long time.
-However, it eventually broke and I found that few stevia extracts come with such a scoop.
-I ended up finding the same scoops at soap making companies, but they broke quickly so I had to find a better alternative.
+However, it eventually broke and I found that not all stevia extracts come with such a scoop.
+I ended up finding the same scoops at soap making companies, but they broke quickly so I wanted to find a better alternative.

 These mini stainless measuring scoops fit the bill perfectly.
 I only needed one of the scoops, but they are pretty reasonable so I was willing to buy the set.